Wexford Senior Hurling Championship

 The Wexford Senior Hurling Championship (known for sponsorship reasons as the Pettitt's SuperValu Senior Hurling Championship) is an annual hurling competition contested by top-tier Wexford GAA clubs.
 The Wexford County Board of the Gaelic Athletic Association has organised it since 1889.

-Ferns St Aidan's are the title holders (2022) after defeating St Martin's by 1-20 to 0-22 in the final.
+St Martin's are the title holders after defeating Rathnure by 2-14 to 0–16 in the final.

 History

 The title has been won at least once by 28 different teams.
 The all-time record-holders are Rathnure who have won a total of 20 titles.

 Since 1994 the Wexford County Championship has been sponsored by Wexford-based supermarket Pettitt's SuperValu.
 It is one of the longest sponsorship deals of any county championship in Ireland.

 Format

-12 teams participated in the 2021 Wexford Senior Hurling Championship.

 The series of games are played during the spring and autumn months with the county final currently being played at Chadwicks Wexford Park in October.
 Initially played as a knock-out competition, the championship currently uses a round robin format followed by a knock-out stage.

 The Wexford County Championship features a group stage followed by a knock-out stage.
 Each team in the championship is guaranteed at least five games.
 Relegation and promotion also takes place with the second tier Wexford Intermediate Hurling Championship.

-For the group stage there are two groups of six teams.
-Teams play the other five teams in the group once, and match points are awarded depending on the result of each game, with teams receiving two points for a win, and one for a draw.

-Following the completion of the group stage, the top four-ranking teams in each group qualify for the knock-out stage of the championship.
-The bottom-placed team in each group contest the relegation play-off.

-The four quarter-finals consist of the top four teams from Group 1 and Group 2.
-The winners of the quarter-finals advance to the semi-finals with the two winners of these games contesting the final.